 Annie is an accomplished trial lawyer whose focus is complex civil litigation.
 She has more than 20 years of extensive trial and management experience in litigation involving the automotive, technology, pharmaceutical, health care, food and beverage and tobacco industries.
 She also is a member of Shook’s Artificial Intelligence Task Force, monitoring this rapidly evolving practice area and developing business and litigation strategies to meet the new challenges it brings to clients.
 From developing successful defense strategies to avoid trial to litigating complex and mass tort claims to verdict, she has gained a reputation for excellence, efficiency and dependability among her clients.

-Ms. Chuang has taken hundreds of fact and expert depositions and has extensive experience dealing with complex medical and scientific issues.
-She has and continues to manage hundreds of personal injury cases filed in Florida as a result of the decertification of a class action, including playing a lead role in discovery and trial.
+She has successfully tried cases to jury verdicts for her corporate clients and as a volunteer at the San Francisco Office of the Public Defender.
+Annie has taken hundreds of fact and expert depositions and has extensive experience dealing with complex medical and scientific issues.
+In addition, she continues to manage hundreds of personal injury cases filed in Florida as a result of the decertification of a class action, including playing a lead role in discovery and trial.

 Annie has also worked on litigation matters in Hong Kong, Thailand, Korea, Japan and the Philippines.
 She has identified and developed expert witnesses for foreign litigation threats.
 She also advises her clients on complex legislative and regulatory matters and future litigation threats in foreign jurisdictions, including providing updates on new rulings and legislation affecting product liability law.